lurchmath/cust-parse-test/plan.md

      - Possibly also add a test to an `it()` whose purpose is to test precedence of your new operator (if indeed it is one) compared to pre-existing ones.
  6. Add an `it()` call to `test-creating-latex.js` to ensure that the new concept can be rendered to latex notation.
+(You can probably copy and paste the test you created in item 5., but rename the function call and swap the two arguments' order.)
      - Possibly also add a test to an `it()` whose purpose is to test that rendering puts groupers where needed to respect relative precedence.
  7. Add an `it()` call to `test-putdown-to-latex.js` to compose two of the tests